hoangdesu/Traffic-Light-MATLAB-Simulink/README.md

 <a name="description"></a>
 # Project Description
 * Final project for OENG1207 – Digital Fundaments
-* Traffic light system in MATLAB/Simulink environment
+* Traffic light system in MATLAB/Simulink environment, deployed on Arduino
 * Full project report can be found in docs folder

 ***Screenshots***